• Accessibility

 Saturday

 Get an early start with breakfast at Cooperstown Diner, a classic Main Street gem where locals, visitors, and the occasional celebrity go for good coffee, comfort food, and the latest news.
-Delicious breakfast is served from 7 am to 8 pm every day.
+Breakfast is served from 7 am to 1 pm daily.

 Spend a few hours or the whole day exploring the National Baseball Hall of Fame & Museum.
 Visit during the Hall of Fame Classic or Hall of Fame Induction Weekend for a chance to meet living legends.

-Stroll through Main Street shops and pick up a tasty lunch at Danny's Market or the Cooperstown Farmers' Market
+Stroll through Main Street shops and pick up a tasty lunch at Mel’s at 22 or the Cooperstown Farmers' Market

 Plan a night to remember at the Glimmerglass Festival, world-class opera and musical theater in a magical lakeside setting.
 You can pre-order a gourmet picnic to eat on the lawn pre-show.
-Kids ages 6 and up are welcome at performances, and tickets for the little ones start at just $10.
-If you're visiting during colder months, the Cooperstown Concert Series presents stellar music, from Cajun to classical, at various local venues like Brewery Ommegang (pictured) every Saturday night.
+Kids ages 6 and up are welcome at performances, and tickets for the little ones start at just $18.
+For more musical entertainment, the Cooperstown Concert Series presents stellar bands from Latin to electro-rock to classical, at various local venues.
+Brewery Ommegang (pictured) also hosts a year-round calendar of live music.

 Cooperstown Bat Company